harness/developer-hub/docs/platform/pipelines/input-data-preprocessing.md

 ---
-title: Input Data Pre-processing for Pipeline
+title: Pre-processing input data for pipelines
 description: You can control the pre-processing of input data
 ---

-In a few cases, when you provide an empty value `""` as your input, it will be converted into `<+input>` in the background.
-This behavior specifically occurs in two scenarios:
+When you provide an empty value `""` as your input, it is converted to `<+input>` in the background in the following scenarios:

-1. When an Input Set is used to run a pipeline from the UI.
+1. When an input set is used to run a pipeline from the UI.
-2. When an Input Set is used in a Trigger to start a Pipeline.
+2. When an input set is used in a trigger to start a pipeline.

 :::info
 `<+input>` is interpreted as null by Harness.